 Strenuous or prolonged exercise

 Drink stations and tipping water over your head

 If you're doing your best to keep your skin dry but still getting blisters, you'll need to cut friction levels some other way.
 You've got two options:

-- Get an ENGO Patch into your shoe - read about how they cut friction levels between the shoe and sock.
+Get an ENGO Patch into your shoe - read about how they cut friction levels between the shoe and sock.
 ENGO's coefficient of friction is very low (see below) and it stays this low regardless of how wet, dry or moist it gets in your shoe.
 So it won't matter whether your feet get really sweaty, how hot it is, whether it rains or whether you tip water over your head at the drinks station.
 Click the link above to find out the pros and cons of Engo Patches.

 Rebecca is an Australian podiatrist with over 20 years experience.
 She has spent a lifetime dealing with her own blister prone feet in her sporting and everyday life.
 Rebecca specialises in helping athletes and sports medicine professionals figure out how to manage foot blisters with ease.
 And for kicks, she enjoys providing blister care at multiday ultramarathon events.